georgebarwood/RustWeb/README.md

-Axum-based webserver based on [rustdb](https://github.com/georgebarwood/RustDB) database, with database browsing, password hashing, database replication, email transmission and timed jobs.
+Webserver based on [rustdb](https://github.com/georgebarwood/RustDB) database, with database browsing, password hashing, database replication, email transmission and timed jobs.

 Installation and starting server
 ================================
 First install [Rust](https://www.rust-lang.org/tools/install) if it is not already installed.
-Then install rustweb from a command prompt using
+Then install rustweb2 from a command prompt using

-cargo install rustweb
+cargo install rustweb2

 From a command prompt, change to the the directory where the database is to be stored ( the file will be named rustweb.rustdb ).
-Start rustweb using
+Start rustweb2 using

-rustweb 3000
+rustweb2 3000

-This should start rustweb server, listening on port 3000 ( you can use any available port ).
+This should start rustweb2 server, listening on port 3000 ( you can use any available port ).
 You should then be able to browse to http://localhost:3000/Menu From there are links to a Manual, Execute SQL, a list of Schemas and other links.